bryanng77/Role-Based-Data-Management/README.md

 Case Study 1️⃣: A manager accidentally accessed payroll data for another department due to a lack of proper access controls.
 This incident not only breached privacy but also risked non-compliance with data protection laws, highlighting the urgent need for a more secure and role-sensitive data management system.

 Case Study 2️⃣: A manager from another department unintentionally accessed confidential performance review data for employees outside their department.

+## Notes -> Some managers from each department should have special read & edit decisisons.